-For FFY22, 2 investigator positions are certified to conduct investigations (full time).
-NHP's goal is to conduct 25 in southern Nevada and 25 in the rest of the state.
-Each investigator would be responsible for conducting 20 focused on-site and 5 comprehensive on-site investigations.
+For FFY23, two (2) Investigator positions are certified to conduct investigations (full time), however one resigned in April of 2022.
+NHP is actively recruiting a replacement.
+Taking onboarding, training and initial certification requirements, it is anticipated the new investigator will not be in service for one (1) year.
+FMCSA challenged each state to increase the number of investigations by 20% in the CVSP supplemental planning memo.
+To meet this challenge, NHP intends to increase the number of investigations conducted incrementally in FFY 2024 and FFY2025.
+In FFY 24 NHP will conduct 22 in southern Nevada and 28 in the rest of the state.
+IN FFY 2025 NHP will conduct 30 in Southern Command and 30 in the remainder of the state.
+Each investigator would be responsible for conducting a minimum of 6 comprehensive on-site investigations.
 All Investigators are required to obtain their initial certification by conducting a minimum of 6 supervised comprehensive investigations.
 To maintain certifications, each investigator will complete a minimum of 6 investigations, 3 of which will be On-Site Comprehensive investigations.
 This maintenance requirement is based of CVSA Ops Policy 4, Appendix A which was recently added in August of 2021.